Dipan46/Text-Simplification-Using-T5-and-BART-Models/README.md

-# README for Automatic Text Simplification
+# README for Text Simplification Using T5 and BART Models

 ## 📌 Project Overview

-This project focuses on **Automatic Text Simplification** using **T5 (Text-to-Text Transfer Transformer)** and **BART (Bidirectional and Auto-Regressive Transformers)** models.
+This project focuses on **Text Simplification Using T5 and BART Models** using **T5 (Text-to-Text Transfer Transformer)** and **BART (Bidirectional and Auto-Regressive Transformers)** models.
 The goal is to simplify complex text while maintaining its original meaning, making information more accessible for individuals with limited reading proficiency, including non-native speakers and those with cognitive challenges.

 ## 🏆 Key Features